AmerArar/DellProject/README.md

 # Manage_Virtual_Machines
 Project for Dell EMC
                   Mange virtual machines

-Mange virtual machines is a project, which enable users to manage multiple VMs per a user and In order to do that the system will create a set of VMs.
-The system consist a management console (UI) and backend component.
+We create   a  system  which enable users to manage multiple VMs per a user and In order to do that the system will create a set of VMs.
+ The system consist a  backend component.

 Introduction

-Here at boot camp Appleseed’s we develop tools for help Engineers to protect their data To make things simple we define that the system can create max three virtual machines in single Request.
+Here at boot camp Appleseed’s we develop tools for help Engineers to protect their data .
 System Requirements

 We describe the system requirement in an incremental fashion using the notion of steps.: